Last Mile Delivery Optimization

 The hyperlocal services market size was valued at $1,324.2 billion in 2019 and is estimated to reach $3,634.3 billion by 2027, registering a CAGR of 17.9% from 2021 to 2027. – Allied Market Research, Hyperlocal market services by type, 2021-2027

-The past few years have seen consumers shopping with whole new levels of convenience.
+The past few years have seen convenience play a big role in the consumer’s shopping experience.
 With a few clicks, we get food, grocery, household essentials or medicines delivered to our doorsteps within minutes.
 The delivery business model that works behind these lightning-speed deliveries is the hyperlocal delivery model.

 - Food delivery